spreeker/django-voting2/README.rst

 --------------

 This app is derived from the django-voting app.
+I should steal most of the readme stuff from their website because this app is really close but improved in a few ways:

-It is improved in a few ways:
+Django-voting2 is improved in a few ways:

 -Support more vote types.
 I added support for many more votes types,